-Wearable Devices in Healthcare: Benefits and Drawbacks
+Wearable Health Monitoring Devices in Healthcare: Benefits and Drawbacks

-In an era where technology intertwines with nearly every facet of our lives, wearable devices have emerged as a pivotal force in revolutionizing healthcare.
+In an era where technology intertwines with nearly every facet of our lives, wearable health monitoring devices have emerged as a pivotal force in revolutionizing healthcare.
 While these devices hold immense promise, they also bring forth a host of challenges and drawbacks that warrant careful consideration

 This blog aims to provide a comprehensive exploration of their benefits and drawbacks.
 Let’s explore it!

-I. Overview about Wearable Devices in Healthcare
+I. Overview of Wearable Devices in Healthcare

 Wearable devices in healthcare are tech gadgets, typically strapped to our wrists or integrated into clothing, that use sensors to monitor our health.
 These sensors collect a wide range of data throughout the day, giving healthcare providers and patients a more comprehensive picture of our well-being.
 Typical examples of wearable devices include smartwatches, continuous glucose monitors (CGMs),...